kingaa1/kingaa1/README.md

 ### Hi there 👋

-I am Kinga and curently I am studying at AGH (known as University of Science and Technology).
+I am Kinga and curently I am studying at AGH University of Science and Technology.

 Here you can see my GitHub Pages site: https://kingaa1.github.io/
 <!--